Industrial Logistics: What You Need to Know

 Businesses need to consider their own internal capabilities and limitations when devising a logistics plan.
 This may include the business’s financial resources, information systems, labor availability, and so on.

-What are the Components of Logistics?
+What are the Components of Industrial Logistics?

 So how does logistics work in the context of industrial logistics?